petk/php-build-system/docs/cmake-code-style.md

 # CMake code style

-This repository is following some best practices from the CMake ecosystem:
+This repository is following some best practices from the CMake ecosystem.

+## Code style

 * In general the all-lowercase style is preferred.